Keyboard shortcuts

 restart_scope calculates the restart scope from SupervisorTree, the strategy, and the failed child identifier.

-restart_execution_plan combines the supervisor strategy, GroupStrategy, ChildStrategyOverride, RestartBudget, EscalationPolicy, and DynamicSupervisorPolicy into a StrategyExecutionPlan.
+restart_execution_plan combines the supervisor strategy, GroupStrategy, ChildStrategyOverride, RestartLimit, EscalationPolicy, and DynamicSupervisorPolicy into a StrategyExecutionPlan.
 Child overrides take precedence over group strategies, and group strategies take precedence over the supervisor-wide strategy.
+The plan stores a dynamic_supervisor_enabled boolean; the full DynamicSupervisorPolicy struct (including child_limit) is evaluated by the control loop at add_child time, not embedded in the plan.

 The runtime control loop now receives child exits and applies the selected StrategyExecutionPlan automatically when policy returns a restart decision.
-Runtime lifecycle events use restart_plan so operators can see the selected strategy, group, and child scope.
+Runtime lifecycle events include restart scope information so operators can see the selected strategy, group, and child scope.

 Group Strategy And Overrides